gateeit-ifgw/ComfyLAB/README.md

 - **Multi-Language Scripting**: Polyglot code execution blocks supporting 9 scripting languages (Python, Rust, JavaScript, TypeScript, Julia, R, Lua, Octave, Wolfram).
 - **Clusters**: Group complex sub-graphs into custom reusable cluster blocks with dynamic input/output boundaries.
 - **Utility & Timing**: Delays, timestamps, stopwatches, type conversion, console logging, and debugging inspectors.

 ---

+## 🛍️ ComfyLAB Store & Modular Equipment Ecosystem

+To keep the core distribution ultra-lightweight, portable, and fast to boot, physical vendor hardware drivers, advanced sub-canvas clusters, and complete experiment blueprints are decoupled from the core and distributed modularly through the **Official ComfyLAB Store** ([gateeit-ifgw/comfylab-store](https://github.com/gateeit-ifgw/comfylab-store)).

+* **Single-Click Installation**: Access the Store directly from the top navigation bar (`[ 🛍️ Store ]`) or the application menu.
+Browse by category (**Instruments**, **Clusters**, **Blueprints**, **Blocks**) or search by vendor and instrument model.
+* **Topological Dependency Resolution**: Installing a high-level experiment blueprint or cluster automatically resolves, downloads, and registers all required dependencies (such as underlying instrument drivers and sub-clusters) in the correct topological order.
+* **Automatic Missing Block Detection**: If you open a blueprint referencing hardware drivers or clusters not yet installed locally, ComfyLAB highlights them and provides a one-click button to download the exact required packages from the Store.
+* **Vendor & Category Subscriptions**: Subscribe to *All Instruments* or individual manufacturers (e.g. Keysight, Tektronix, Agilent, Minipa, Thorlabs, Keithley, CAEN).
+ComfyLAB checks for new packages and updates on startup or whenever you click "Sync Now".
+* **Cryptographic Security & Verification**: Every store package and the central catalog are digitally signed with Ed25519 cryptography and SHA-256 integrity hashes to ensure all downloaded drivers are authentic and untampered.

+---